dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### start

-The start parameter contains the date and time for the begining of the captured piece of dialog.
+The start parameter contains the date and time for the beginning of the captured piece of dialog.
 For text it is the time that the party started typing or if not available, then it is the time the text was sent.
 For audio and video recordings, it is the time which corresponds to the beginning of the recording.